Ratification Timeline

 The ICESCR faces a structural challenge: the philosophical objection to positive-obligation rights does not split neatly along party lines but correlates strongly enough with Republican opposition to prevent the required supermajority.
 Even during periods of Democratic Senate control, ICESCR ratification never received priority sufficient to overcome the threshold.

-The result: a treaty signed 49 years ago that has never received a committee hearing, a committee vote, or a floor vote.
+The result: a treaty signed 49 years ago that received committee hearings in 1979 but has never received a committee vote or a floor vote.

 The pattern of inaction continued through every political configuration: unified government, divided government, Democratic trifectas, Republican trifectas.
 The arguments against ratification and their counterarguments appear on dedicated pages.